 - Finely grated zest from all the lemons

-- If you are using the gelatin, bloom in 2 tablespoons cold water in a medium size bowl.
+- If you are using the gelatin, bloom 1 1/2 teaspoons gelatin powder in 2 tablespoons cold water in a medium size bowl.
 Set aside.

-- Thoroughly whisk together the sugar and eggs in a medium saucepan.
-Add the lemon juice, zest and salt.
+- Thoroughly whisk together 12 oz granulated sugar and 3 large eggs in a medium saucepan.
+Add 4 oz lemon juiceFinely grated zest from all the lemons and ⅛ teaspoon salt.

-- Place the butter on top of the bloomed gelatin.
+- Place 3 oz unsalted butter on top of the bloomed gelatin.
 Put a fine mesh sieve over the bowl and keep it near the stove.

 - Heat the egg/juice mixture over medium low heat, stirring constantly.
 You must be sure to keep stirring across the entire bottom and corners of the pot so the custard does not have a chance to stick.
 The mixture will start out opaque with a fine white foam over the surface.
 As it heats up the curd will thicken, become more translucent and the foam will disappear.